 One Escherichia coli (E. coli) strain that causes a severe intestinal infection in humans is known as enterohemorrhagic E. coli (EHEC).
 It’s the most common strain to cause illness in people.
 It’s different from other E. coli because it produces a potent toxin called Shiga toxin.
 This toxin damages the lining of the intestinal wall, causing bloody diarrhea.

 Detailed information on environmental disease factors, including mold, air pollution, asthma triggers, carbon monoxide poisoning, lead poisoning, radon, multiple chemical sensitivity, electric and magnetic fields, and Gulf war syndrome

 - Eosinophilic Esophagitis

 When you think of allergic reactions, you probably envision itchy eyes and a runny nose.
-But an allergic reaction can occur in the esophagus – your food pipe – as well.
+But an allergic reaction can happen in the esophagus—your food pipe—as well.

-Epidemiology is the study of the occurrence of disease in people, and applying that information from the study to the control of health problems.
+Epidemiology is the study of the occurrence of disease in people, and the use of that information to control health problems.

 - Epilepsy and Seizures

 Epilepsy is one of the most common disorders of the nervous system and affects people of all ages, races, and ethnic backgrounds.